 Instructions

 Cook the quinoa according to package instructions and allow to cool.
-Make the flax eggs and allow to set for at least 5 minutes.
+Make the flax eggs by combining flax meal and water then allow to set for at least 5 minutes.

-Add kidney beans to a bowl and mash well with either the back of a fork or a potato masher.
-Next, add inn the other dry ingredients and stir to combine.
+Step 1: Add kidney beans to a large bowl and mash well with the back of a fork.

 Serve your burgers immediately with your preferred toppings and a side of fries.
 Enjoy!